Maldini Kacurri: Arsenal

+Bromley (loan)

 On 3 February 2025, Kacurri joined League Two club Bromley on loan for the remainder of the season.

+Morecambe (loan)

-On 17 September 2025, Kacurri joined 5th tier semi-professional side Morecambe on a season long loan deal.
+On 17 September 2025, Kacurri joined 5th tier Morecambe on a season long loan deal.
 He made his debut for on 20 September 2025, in a 4–3 victory over Wealdstone.

+In November 2025, Kacurri was named Morecambe's Player of the Month for the second consecutive month after receiving more than 50% of the supporters’ votes.

+Grimsby Town

+On 30 January 2026, Kacurri joined League Two club Grimsby Town on a permanent transfer, agreeing an 18-month deal for an undisclosed fee.

 International career

 An Albanian youth international, Kacurri made two appearances for the Albania national under-17 team before joining the Albania national under-19 team in 2023.

 On 1 September 2025, Kacurri received his first senior call-up from coach Sylvinho for a friendly against Gibraltar and a 2026 FIFA World Cup qualifier against Latvia, being a replacement for Adrian Bajrami, who withdrew from the squad amid reports of switching allegiance to Switzerland.

 He made his senior debut three days later against Gibraltar, starting as a centre-back and playing the full 90 minutes, while also being booked in the 48th minute for a foul challenge, as Albania kept a clean sheet in a 0–1 away win.